 How to Survive a Health Crisis with Your Spirit Intact: Part I

 Living with multiple autoimmune conditions as well as complications from my decade long struggle with ED-DMT1 (diabulimia) has set a different standard of what “normal” or “functional” health means for my life.
-At age 5, I was diagnosed with T1D, at age 9 I was diagnosed with Hashimotos, then at 16 PCOS (Polycystic ovary syndrome), and in my early 20s, I was diagnosed with ADHD (the symptoms had been present my entire life but I resisted accepting this) and multiple food sensitivities.
+At age 5, I was diagnosed with type 1 diabetes (T1D), at age 9 I was diagnosed with Hashimotos, then at 16 polycystic ovary syndrome (PCOS), and in my early 20s, I was diagnosed with attention deficit hyperactivity disorder (ADHD) (the symptoms had been present my entire life but I resisted accepting this) and multiple food sensitivities.

 After inpatient treatment for my eating disorder, I took responsibility for my health conditions and the complications that came along with them.
 For the most part I’ve learned how to manage the worst of the symptoms of my long term complications, which include gastro issues (but not quite a full diagnosis of gastroparesis) and myofascial pain syndrome.